Losing a loved one is never easy.

 A space funeral is launching the cremated remains of a person into space via a rocket.
 Keep in mind that not all of your ashes will be dispersed into outer space.
 Instead, only a small portion of your ashes will embark on space travel.
 A space burial can cost you anywhere between $2,500 and $12,500, according to CNET.

 Vinyl compression involves pressing a person’s ashes into working sides of a vinyl, along with a recorded song or message.
-If you find it appealing to have an audio memorial that your family can cherish for years, consider vinyl compression in place of a traditional burial.
+If you find it appealing to have an audio memorial that your family can cherish for thousands of years, consider vinyl compression in place of a traditional burial.

 At present, there are only a few companies that embed cremated remains of a person into vinyl.
 The cost varies by company, but is usually not less than $4,000.